Professor Helen Berry

 PhD students I am currently supervising and their research projects:

-Anthony Delaney, 'Cotqueans: Queer Domisticity in Eighteenth-Century England'.
+Anthony Delaney, 'Cotqueans: Queer Domesticity in Eighteenth-Century England'.

-Examples of previous PhD projects I have supervised (at Newcastle University):
+Examples of previous PhD projects I have supervised:

 David Johnson, 'The Feel of Home: Emotions and the British Middle-Class Household in the Nineteenth Century' (ongoing)